greglnelson/react-hooks-typescript-tome/docs/4-state/firebase.md

 * Updating values in the database
 * Tests for all of the above

+Go ahead and glone the repository above, then run
+...

+Then run the tests to make sure they run.
+You should see this output:

+screnshot

+This will check your Firebase emulator is installed correctly : ) Also open the example in VSCode and read it over, the task below for this mini-chapter has many similiarities to it.

 # Firebase Exercise

 Now it's time to try it out for yourself with some goals.